ShabbirHasan1/occams-rpc/docs/server_macros.md

 }
 ```

+The macro should filter potential duplicate types inside the variants.

 ### `ServerTaskDecode`

-The macro generates an implementation of `ServerTaskDecode` that decodes an incoming request based on the `RpcAction`.
+If `req` is specified with `server_task_enum` attribute, the macro generates an implementation of `ServerTaskDecode` that decodes an incoming request based on the `RpcAction`.
 It matches the action from the request with the `#[action]` attribute of the variants and delegates the decoding to the corresponding subtype's `decode_req` method.

 ### `ServerTaskEncode`

-An implementation of `ServerTaskEncode` is generated to encode the response.
+If `resp` is specified with `server_task_enum` attribute, an implementation of `ServerTaskEncode` is generated to encode the response.
 It matches on the enum variant and delegates the encoding to the inner subtype's `encode_resp` method.

 ### `ServerTaskDone`

-An implementation of `ServerTaskDone` is generated to handle the completion of a task.
+If `resp` is specified with `server_task_enum` attribute, an implementation of `ServerTaskDone` is generated to handle the completion of a task.
 It delegates the `set_result` call to the inner subtype.

 ### `get_action()`